A Natural Fit-Pumpkins & Succulents

 Gourds are also a great choice for these arrangements, appropriate for Thanksgiving and I chose a tall narrow one that fits into a smaller space.
 I had gathered some orange rose hips on the side of the road and blackberry lily berries and knew I had found the perfect use for them decorating the top of my gourd.

 It is best to keep the pumpkin inside in a cool spot, out of direct sunlight.
 Pumpkins need cool weather to stay firm through the season.
-If you want to keep them in an outside location, like I have mine on my front porch, be sure to bring inside when the weather turns colder with hard frosts.
+If you want to keep them in an outside location, like mine on my front porch, be sure to bring inside when the weather turns colder with hard freezes.
 A warm house will speed up the inevitable decomposition, so don’t put your pumpkin on top of a radiator or in a sunny window.
 Last year, my pumpkins lasted into January!